Skip to main content

 As you may see from the HTML code, each of the message blocks starts with a new line.
 Therefore when adding the code for the button, you can easily understand where exactly this code should be placed.

-In the example presented above, I have the pre-header, Image (cb-1), Title (cb-2), Text (cb-3), Footer (cb-4) and Badge (cb-5).
-If I want to place the button below the image, the code should be added below cb-1 element.
+In the example presented above, we have the pre-header, Image (cb-1), Title (cb-2), Text (cb-3), Footer (cb-4) and Badge (cb-5).
+If we want to place the button below the image, the code should be added below cb-1 element.

 Before one of the line starting with </div><div class the code for the button should be added to the template: